 The articles and tips in this website will help you get your website to show up in search results.
 This sort of activity is often referred to as Search Engine Optimisation (SEO).

 Also, many of my suggested SEO activities are based on correctly writing and designing each page to conform to guidelines in accessibility and useability.
 E.g. So that the website is usable by the blind.

 Small businesses can make a massive difference in their websites traffic by using some of the basic SEO techniques.
 Initial efforts often generate the most benefit.
 SEO improvements are a one-off cost; once a website is optimised it will reap the benefits for a long time.

 One common optimisation is to ensure you talk about your location.
 Many businesses make the mistake of not telling people where they do business, then wonder why local people don't find them!
-For example, I emphasise my location and business type, Adelaide SEO, on this website where possible (see the footer).
-This simple optimisation can be the step to having an effective website.
+For example, I emphasise my location (Adelaide) on this website where possible.
+This simple optimisation can be a big step to having an effective website.

 Optimising a website and acquiring backlinks is work that continuously builds upon itself.
 Each step creates a long lasting improvement on the website's performance and any money spent is an investment for long term benefits.
 This is unlike advertising expenses which are used up in a matter of seconds, resulting in a minimal long term benefits.

 My off site optimisation section contains articles on how to acquire quality incoming links for your website.

 The internet is a very different marketing tool to the standard media outlets.
 Most forms of media advertising are targeted at a broad audience and have a limited life span (TV, billboards, radio, newspapers).
 Websites live for a long time and are constantly selling themselves.
 Marketing and online advertising can be finely targeted in order to optimise Return On Investment (ROI).